 Target consumers who have carried out activities such as browsing or clicking.

 Another example of the types of behavior you can target audiences with on Amazon DSP includes video completion targeting.
-Imagine if you have a new, unique product in the market that requires a bit of explaining to understand its value entirely.
+Imagine if you have a new, unique product in the market that requires some explanation to understand its value entirely.
 It would be great to target ads to users who have watched all or some of your explainer videos.

 Target consumers that fall into specific age groups or characteristics including age, gender, children in the home, household income, education level, etc.